ptytb/ritmom/README.md

 ### What this app does
-Learning languages.
+It's for learning languages.
 Creates audio tracks sourcing a word and phrase pairs from your Google Translate favorites list.

-The idea is to use formula
+The idea is to use a sequence

-"foreign female slow - native female normal - pause - foreign male slow - native female normal - long pause" for better memorization.
+- foreign female slow
+- native female normal
+- example usage phrase female
+- foreign male slow
+- native female normal
+- example usage phrase male

+for better memorization.